 - Software Composition Analysis using Dependency-Checker

-- DAST - Dynamic Application Security Testing using ZAP and OpenVAS
+- DAST – Dynamic Application Security Testing using open-source tools like ZAP and Arachni

 - Security in Infrastructure as a Code using Clair

 - Production Real-Time Alerting and Monitoring using Modsecurity WAF

 - DevSecOps Enablers

 DevSecOps Workshop, which will give the target audience a holistic approach in assessing and securing the web applications in an automated fashion within the existing CI/CD pipeline, can be attended by DevOps engineers, security and solutions architects, system administrators and anybody who is willing to inject security aspects in their DevOps process.